zeruhur/thalassa/Thálassa.md

 9 STA, 12 KRA, 16 TEK, 8 THU, Bites (d6)
 - Hundred-headed serpent, named Ladon, guarding the golden apples of the Hesperides
 - Ladon attacks only if provoked or if stealing apples is attempted
-- Burst of poisonous bites (instant critical)
+- Burst of bites (instant critical)

 ### Lernaean Hydra
 10 STA, 1 Armor, 12 KRA, 14 TEK, 8 THU, Bites (d6), Tailblow (d8)